-- 100 BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
-Fundamentals of electrical/electronic operations, linear devices and instrumentation essential to electrical/ electronics maintenance and troubleshooting.
-Laboratory. - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits Corequisite: 2600:125.
-The in-depth coverage of assembler language and architecture for 8088-based systems. - 160 PERSONAL COMPUTER SERVICING
+Personulation 2600-100.
+Mathematical principles of electronic switching for - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
+Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY

+LANGUAGE PROGRAMMING

-Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
-Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment.
+Corequisite: 2600:125.
+The in-depth coverage of assembler language and architecture for 8088-based systems. - PERSONAL COMPUTER SERVICING 4 credits Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
+Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
+Work experience in the repair of microprocessorbased equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
+Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work.

-- 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
-Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
-Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - 190 MICROPROCESSOR SYSTEMS ARCHITECTURE 3 credits Prerequisite: 2600:100; corequisite: 2600:160.
-Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - 280 FIELD EXPERIENCE IN MICROPROCESSOR SERVICE 2 credits Prerequisites: 2600:180 and 230.
-Work experience within a business that makes, uses, or services microprocessor-based equipment.
+- 190 MICROPROCESSOR SYSTEMS ARCHITECTURE 3 credits Prerequisite: 2600:100; corequisite: 2600:160.
+Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - 270 INTRODUCTION TO NETWORK TECHNOLOGIES 2 credits Prerequisite: 2440:145.
+Provides students with an excellent foundation upon which to build their network training.
+Covers basic terms and concepts of computer networking. - 272 NETWORK TECHNOLOGY I 3 credits Prerequisite: 2440:102 and 103, or 2440:145, or 2600:270, or equivalent.
+Provides students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager. - 274 NETWORK TECHNOLOGY II 3 credits Prerequisite: 2600:272.
+This course provides students with the knowledge and skills they need to design, configure and administer complex networks. - 276 NETWORK DIRECTORY STRUCTURES 2 credits Prerequisite: 2600:274.
+Teaches network administrators, network designers and networking consultants the skills needed to design and implement hierarchical directories in LAN and WAN environments. - 278 NETWORK TROUBLESHOOTING TECHNIQUES 3 credits Prerequisite: 2600:274.
+This course focuses on the prevention, diagnosis, and resolution of hardware-related problems network professionals encounter while working with the network. - 280 FIELD EXPERIENCE IN MICROPROCESSOR SERVICE 2 credits Prerequisites: 2600: 180 and 230.
+Work experience within a business that makes, uses, or services microprocessor-based equipment. - 282 CURRENT NETWORKING TOPICS 1-3 credits Prerequisite: 2600:274.
+This courses addresses specific technological changes in networking theory and practice.